mParticle/docs/src/pages/developers/dsr-api/v3/index.md

   While the OpenDSR framework accepts <code>raw</code>, <code>sha1</code>, <code>md5</code>, and <code>sha256</code> as values for the <code>identity_format</code>, mParticle only supports sending IDs with the <code>raw</code> identity format.
 </aside>

-When setting the `identity_type` in the `subject_identities` object of an OpenDSR reqeust, make sure to use values from the column labeled **Supported OpenDSR Format** in the table below.
+When setting the `identity_type` in the `subject_identities` object of an OpenDSR request, make sure to use values from the column labeled **Supported OpenDSR Format** in the table below.
 The column labeled **mParticle Identity Type** indicates the corresponding types used in mParticle.

 Supported OpenDSR Format | mParticle Identity Type
 --| ---